10 Day Iceland Ring Road Itinerary

 Wake up early for a quick detour to the photogenic Búðakirkja, a black wooden church by the coast with the Snæfellsjökull glacier as the perfect backdrop.

-Once you hit the ring road, you’ll quickly leave it again into the knot of rivers and roads that make up the historic heart of Iceland.
-Northwest of Borgarnes is Saga country, where a lot of Iceland’s most famous historical figures carried out the stories detailed in the Icelandic Sagas.
+This area is centered around the town of Borgarnes, which is Saga country, where a lot of Iceland’s most famous historical figures carried out the stories detailed in the Icelandic Sagas.

-As far as attractions go, there’s Deildartunguhver hot spring, Europe’s most powerful, pumping out an astounding 180 liters of boiling water every second and powering everything in a 60-mile radius.
 Further up the road, the small village of Reykholt is where Snorri Sturluson, a prolific author of many Icelandic Sagas, got down to work.

 The museum here, Snorrastofa, is one of the best places to learn about the Sagas.
 Further inland, a pair of waterfalls draw visitors: Hraunfossar (lava falls) and Barnafossar (children’s falls).